Acupuncture in Canberra

 Acupuncture can be considered inherently safe in the hands of well-trained practitioners.
-During an acupuncture treatment sterile, one-time-use, disposable needles are used.
+During an acupuncture treatment sterile, one-time-use, disposable needles are used in Chenzen Wellness Centre.
 The needles are inserted and retained from few seconds to 30 minutes depending on the condition being treated.
 Acupuncture needles are extremely thin in comparison with the needles we are familiar with in our medical doctors' offices.

 Regulation of Acupuncturists in Australia

 Acupuncturists must now be registered with the Chinese Medicine Board of Australia (CMBA) in order to offer acupuncture and Chinese medicine services to the public.
 From 2012, the Chinese medicine profession (acupuncturists and herbalists) joined the National Registration and Accreditation Scheme for the Health Professions, which is the same scheme that regulates medical practitioners, physiotherapists, chiropractors, dentists, nurses and midwives etc.

 Most acupuncturists registered with CMBA have a Bachelor degree with a 4-5 years full time university level study in Australia or overseas.
 To keep their licenses up-to-date, acupuncturists are required to complete Continue Professional Development (CPD) credits each year and stay current with their professional association membership.

 As a registered acupuncturist with CMBA, Chen is a recognised acupuncture provider for Comcare and all major private health funds.”